 Learn what transformational leadership is, how it inspires positive change within organizations, and how you can adopt this leadership style yourself.

-As a leader, you want your team to achieve big things—to reach beyond the status quo and know that they’re capable of accomplishing more than just the minimum standards.
-You want to inspire real change within your organization.
+As a leader, you want your team to achieve big things — to reach beyond the status quo and know that they’re capable of accomplishing more than just the minimum standards.
+You want to inspire ownership — of individual projects, team collaboration, and company-wide initiatives — because when employees take ownership of their work they are more motivated, creative, and take more initiative.

-But, exactly how do you motivate your team to think that way?
+But, exactly how do you motivate your team to think this way?

-So, what now?
-How can you inspire your team to take ownership over their work and strive to be truly innovative and creative?
+So, how can you inspire your team to take ownership over their work and strive to be truly innovative and creative?

 Well, it all comes down to a leadership style known as transformational leadership.